andela-oadelemoni/mean-stack-server-config/README.md

 # MEAN JS Server Config (Ubuntu/Trusty64)

 ######Step 1
 Open config_vars.yml in playbooks/roles/common/files.
-Enter your server hostname and username.
+Enter your server `hostname` and `username`.

 ######Step 2
 Run mean_stack.yml to setup MongoDB and NodeJS on your server